Nebula-Software-Development/Nebula/README.md

 ## Key Features

-- **Lightweight and Efficient:** Nebuli is designed to be lightweight and efficient, ensuring minimal performance impact on your game server.
+- **Lightweight and Efficient:** Nebuli is designed to be lightweight and efficient, ensuring minimal performance impact on your SL server.

 - **Plugin Management and Loading:** Easily manage and load plugins with Nebuli's intuitive plugin management system.

 - **Event Handling and Customization:** Nebuli's powerful event system allows developers to customize and extend game server behavior with ease.

 - **Easy Configuration System:** Configure and customize plugins using Nebuli's simple yet powerful configuration system.

-- **Active Community and Support:** Nebuli has a vibrant community of plugin developers and server owners, offering support and sharing their creations.

 ## Getting Started